Battle of Drøbak Sound: Surrender

 The Norwegian situation continued to deteriorate.
 The Germans took Oslo later in the day with troops airlifted into Fornebu Airport, and additional landings occurred at the village of Son south of Drøbak.
 Eriksen decided that there was inadequate infantry to continue fighting.
 He agreed to a ceasefire on the evening of 9 April and surrendered the fortress intact on the morning of 10 April.

 The garrison went into captivity.
 The enlisted and NCOs of the secondary batteries were released three days later; those of the main battery a week later.
 The officers were initially taken to Fredriksten Fortress, with the reservists being released on 15 May.
 Regular officers were moved again to the Grini detention camp and released in late May 1940.

 Aftermath

-The destruction of Blücher by the Oscarsborg Fortress and the withdrawal of the German naval force caused a significant delay in the German capture of Oslo.
+The destruction of Blücher by the Oscarsborg Fortress and the withdrawal of the remaining ships of Kampfgruppe 5 caused a significant delay in the German capture of Oslo.
 The delay allowed King Haakon VII, Prime Minister Johan Nygaardsvold's government, the parliament, and the gold reserve to be evacuated.
 As the Norwegians retreated, the government was granted wartime emergency powers by the king and parliament; the affirmations included the Elverum Authorization of 9 April.
 The government maintained this legitimacy when it became a government-in-exile in the United Kingdom on 7 June shortly before the Norwegian Army surrendered on 10 June.

-Media adaptation
+Media dramatisations

 The battle is depicted in the 2016 feature film The King's Choice and the 2025 Norwegian historical war film The Battle of Oslo, by Daniel Fahre.